aws/aws-parallelcluster/README.rst

 Documentation
 -------------

-`Documentation <https://docs.aws.amazon.com/parallelcluster/latest/ug/>`_ is published in many languages to .
+We've been working hard to greatly improve the `Documentation <https://docs.aws.amazon.com/parallelcluster/latest/ug/>`_, it's now published in 10 languages, one of the many benefits of being hosted on AWS Docs.
 Of most interest to new users is the `Getting Started Guide <https://docs.aws.amazon.com/parallelcluster/latest/ug/getting_started.html>`_.

 If you have changes you would like to see in the docs, please either submit feedback using the feedback link at the bottom